adobe-apiplatform/user-sync.py/README.md

 $ git clone -b user-guide https://github.com/adobe-apiplatform/user-sync.py.git user-sync.py-docs
 ```

-The theme is installed as a submodule, so after cloning, update it:
+The theme is installed as a submodule, so after cloning, you must update it or else the project won't build:

 ```
 $ git submodule update --init --recursive